Harassment Architecture

-Harassment Architecture is a 2019 novella, self-published and written by far-right online influencer Mike Ma.
+Harassment Architecture is a 2019 novella that was self-published and written by writer Mike Ma.
 A sequel, Gothic Violence, was published in 2021.
-It follows an unnamed protagonist who wishes to destroy the United States.
+It follows an unnamed protagonist, a racist insomniac with violent tendencies, who embarks on a campaign to destroy the world.
 Some sections are narrative, while others are more ranting or political discourse.
-It is popular among the online far-right, particularly among ecofascists and in the decentralized series of fascist Telegram channels known as Terrorgram.
-The book contains ecofascist, white nationalist, and militant accelerationist themes and content, espousing several conspiracy theories including that of the Great Replacement.
+It is popular among the online far-right.